You are currently viewing Substitute for Juniper Berries

 1. Bay leaves

 Bay leaves can be used as a spice in place of juniper berries.
-The leaves are found naturally grown.
+The leaves are found to be naturally grown.
 However, you cannot use them in this state until they are dried.
 Raw leaves have a characteristic pungent smell, and they are very bitter.
 However, dried leaves smell of floral extracts.

 Bay leaves are said to have flavors like oregano – a known herbal agent.
 Also, it is recommended as the closest substitute for juniper seeds as an essential oil.